codethecoffee/proto-cheatsheet/README.md

-# Protocol Buffers for Dummies (who code)
+# Protocol Buffers for (Coding) Dummies

-Explaining protocol buffers in plain (and slightly snarky) language.
+A (hopefully) slightly more entertaining introduction to Google protos.
+For people who got bored of reading [Google's official documentation](https://developers.google.com/protocol-buffers/docs/overview), and want a slightly less formal tone of writing.

 ## Why do we even need Protocol Buffers